 Step 4

-Begin the second pour, following the same pouring pattern, center outward; avoid pouring on the filter.
-Pour around 200g of water.
+begin the second pour, following the same pouring pattern, center outward; avoid pouring on the filter. pour around 200g of water.

 Step 5

-Begin the third pour, following the same pouring pattern, center outward; avoid pouring on the filter.
-Pour around 200g of water.
+begin the third pour, following the same pouring pattern, center outward; avoid pouring on the filter. pour around 200g of water.

 Step 6